A stratified homotopy hypothesis: Conically smooth stratified spaces

 where the superscripts indicate an aforementioned class of maps, except ${\sf emb}$ which signifies \emph{open} embeddings.
 The category $\strat$ admits finite products.

-As with manifolds with boundary, there are stratified spaces with boundary.
-A stratified space \emph{with boundary} is a stratified space $\ov{X}$ together with a sub-stratified space $\partial \ov{X} \subset \ov{X}$ for which there is a conically smooth open embedding $\partial \ov{X} \times \RR_{\geq 0}\hookrightarrow \ov{X}$ where here $\RR_{\geq 0}$ is the open cone on a point.
+As with manifolds with boundary, there are conically smooth stratified spaces with boundary.
+A conically smooth stratified space \emph{with boundary} is a conically smooth stratified space $\ov{X}$ together with a closed sub-stratified space $\partial \ov{X} \subset \ov{X}$ for which there is a conically smooth open embedding $\partial \ov{X} \times \RR_{\geq 0}\hookrightarrow \ov{X}$ where here $\RR_{\geq 0}$ is the open cone on a point.
 The existence of collar-neighborhoods verifies that smooth manifolds with boundary are examples of stratified spaces with boundary.
-Note that, unlike the situation in classical manifold theory, a stratified space might have many, or no, \emph{boundary} structures.
+Note that a conically smooth stratified space might have many, or no, \emph{boundary} structures.